Pyrausta sanguinalis

 Pyrausta sanguinalis, the scarce crimson and gold, is a moth of the family Crambidae.
 The species was first described by Carl Linnaeus in his 1767 12th edition of Systema Naturae.
-It is found across western Europe as far east as southern Finland.
-In the British Isles it was formerly found at multiple coastal locations in north-west England and Scotland, however it has now much declined and it is restricted to a few locations in Northern Ireland, in the west of Ireland, and a single site on the Isle of Man.

 The wingspan is 14–18 mm.
 The forewings are brownish ochreous, basal and dorsal areas deep yellow, disc yellow mixed; markings purple-crimson; a streak along costa to 3/4; a fascia before middle; an oblong discal spot, connected above with costal streak, and sometimes beneath with preceding fascia; a subterminal fascia.
 Hindwings in male light grey, darker terminally, in female grey; termen crimson in middle.
 The larva is greenish-grey, reddish tinged; subdorsal and spiracular lines whitish; head brown.

 The moth flies from June to August depending on the location.

 The larvae feed on common sage, rosemary and thyme.